— Ainsley Scyther —

 Fantastic.

-— GET LONELY IDIOT — (ALL PLACEHOLDERS YAYYY)
+— GET LONELY IDIOT —

 The ex-soldier remembered he and Chief never got quite along back then, despite both being in higher ranks to the average robot.
 Hell, even their conversation the following day started with a jab at that- Ainsley was asked how he was still alive, the "despite all that" left silent.